tandonravi/RTandon.github.io/_pages/publications.md

 *2.*  <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4797748"> A New Upper Bound on the Capacity of a Class of Primitive Relay Channels </a> </b>
 <br>R. Tandon and S. Ulukus,
-<br>46th Annual Allerton Conference on Communications, Control and Computing, Monticello, IL, September 2008.
+<br>*46th Annual Allerton Conference on Communications, Control and Computing,* Monticello, IL, September 2008.

 *1.*  <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=4487342"> On Dependence Balance Bounds for Two-Way Channels </a> </b>
 <br>R. Tandon and S. Ulukus,
-<br>41st Asilomar Conference on Signals, Systems and Computers, Pacific Grove, CA, November 2007.
+<br>*41st Asilomar Conference on Signals, Systems and Computers*, Pacific Grove, CA, November 2007.